Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: A functional limit theorem for partial maxima

-\begin{remark} {\rm There is not doubt that the convergence result in Theorem \ref{t:main.max} can be extended to more general infinitely divisible random measures $M$ in \eqref{e:underlying.proc}, under appropriate assumptions of regular variation of the L\'evy measure of $M$ and integrability of the function $f$.
-In particular, processes $Z_{\alpha, \beta}$ with any $\alpha>0$ are likely to appear in the limit in \eqref{e:weak.conv} (and not only with $0<\alpha<2$ allowed by the assumption of stability).
+\begin{remark} There is no doubt that the convergence result in Theorem \ref{t:main.max} can be extended to more general infinitely divisible random measures $M$ in \eqref{e:underlying.proc}, under appropriate assumptions of regular variation of the L\'evy measure of $M$ and integrability of the function $f$.
+In particular, regardless of the size of $\alpha>0$, the time scaled extremal Fr\'echet processes $Z_{\alpha, \beta}$ are likely to appear in the limit in \eqref{e:weak.conv}.
 Furthermore, the symmetry of the process $\BX$ has very little to do with the limiting distribution of the partial maxima.
 For example, a straightforward symmetrization argument allows one to extend \eqref{e:weak.conv} to skewed $\alpha$-stable processes, at least in the sense of convergence of finite-dimensional distributions.
 The reason we decided to restrict the presentation to the symmetric stable case had to do with a particularly simple form of the series representation \eqref{e:series.max} available in this case.
-This has allowed us to avoid certain technicalities that might have otherwise blurred the main message, which is the effect of memory on the functional limit theorem for the partial maxima. } \end{remark}
+This has allowed us to avoid certain technicalities that might have otherwise blurred the main message, which is the effect of memory on the functional limit theorem for the partial maxima. \end{remark}

-We conclude by mentioning that the result of Theorem \ref{t:main.max} applies, among others, to the two examples in \cite{owada:samorodnitsky:2012}, that of a flow generated by a null recurrent Markov chain, and that of an AFN-system.
-We only remind the reader of the setup of the former example, since it also appears in \cite{samorodnitsky:2004a}.
+One can obtain concrete examples of the situations in which the result of Theorem \ref{t:main.max} applies by taking, for instance, one of the variety of pointwise dual ergodic operators provided in Aaronson \cite{aaronson:1981} and Zweim\"uller \cite{zweimuller:2009}, and embedding them into the integral form of stationary S$\alpha$S processes.
+We conclude the current paper by mentioning the example of a flow generated by a null recurrent Markov chain.
+This example appears in Samorodnitsky \cite{samorodnitsky:2004a}, Owada and Samorodnitsky \cite {owada:samorodnitsky:2012}, and Owada \cite{owada:2013} as well.